-Consider how Brexit might impact your approach to...
+Consider how the new UK-EU trade deal might impact your approach to...

-The payment of dividends, interest or royalties from EU to UK may carry a withholding tax burden.
-This could be a real cost where the applicable treaty rate is not zero, and the tax is not available for credit against UK taxes.
+The payment of dividends, interest or royalties between the EU and the UK may now carry a withholding tax burden.
+This could be a real cost where the applicable treaty rate is not zero, and the tax is not available for credit against the relevant UK or EU taxes.

 Transfer pricing and exit charges

 Reorganisations to internal supply chain, financing flows, incorporation of new entities for regulatory, customs or other commercial reasons may change the location of significant people functions, risks and assets.
-If value moves out of the UK there is a risk of an immediate and potentially significant corporate tax charge.
+If value has moved or will move out of the UK there is a risk of an immediate and potentially significant corporate tax charge.

 Review your tax position